Why is My Smoke Alarm Beeping?

 3.Temperature Fluctuations in the Home

-Yet another reason for a smoke alarm beeping intermittently could be temperature fluctuations at home.
+Yet another reason for a smoke alarm beeping or chirping intermittently could be temperature fluctuations at home.
 If you set the thermostat at a very high or low temperature, the smoke alarm detects this and decides to issue an alert.
 To avoid this, you need to ensure that the thermostat is set at a more moderate temperature.

 Another reason why the smoke alarm goes beeps could be if it detects hot air from the kitchen or shower.
 This can happen when you are cooking a lot of dishes at high heat or somebody opens the bathroom door soon after taking a hot shower.
 To avoid such false alarms it is best to either move the smoke alarms from near the kitchen or bathroom door or use some other means to ensure that the hot air does not reach the alarm vents.